Access Control (Authorization)

 - MyAuthorizator

-.
-This method calls
+is missing.
+This method calls MyAuthorizator::isAllowed()

-if ($user->isAllowed('file')) { // is user allowed to do everything with resource 'file'?
+if ($user->isAllowed('file')) { // can the user do anything with the 'file' resource?

 useFile();